 …find already published research.

 The University Library provides you with a wide range of subject-specific and multi-disciplinary databases.
-We offer guidance on which databases can be relevant to your research project, how you can make qualified searches, and how you can keep up-to-date with new research in your subject area.
+We offer guidance on which databases are relevant to your research project, how you can make qualified searches, and how you can keep up-to-date with new research in your subject area.

 …handle your references in an easy way.